-Michigan Attorney General Dana Nessel is seeking court action to shut down Enbridge’s Line 5 Straits Tunnel Project, which runs beneath the Straits of Mackinac, if the company doesn’t reach an agreement with Governor Gretchen Whitmer by the of June.
+Michigan Attorney General Dana Nessel is seeking court action to shut down Enbridge’s Line 5 Straits Tunnel Project, which runs beneath the Straits of Mackinac, if the company doesn’t reach an agreement with Governor Gretchen Whitmer.
 Enbridge has since notified Governor Whitmer that, assuming the project moves through the permitting process without delay, it can finish the tunnel under the Straits and immediately stop transporting oil through the aging Line 5 by 2024.

 Pipeliner jobs in Michigan are in jeopardy!
 Sign and share the below petition that we will submit to Governor Whitmer and Attorney General Nessel in support of this important project.